eaglesTear/Theatre-of-War/README.md

 I'm trying to design a working strategy game in the browser and I'd love your help making this into something special.
 I've built a basic working game to get started with.

-Get in touch and fork the code to try any ideas.
+Get in touch and fork the code to try any ideas and I'd welcome your feedback.

 FULL DOCUMENTATION COMING SOON - IDEAS AND DEVELOPEMENTS FROM OTHERS WELCOME!!!